 On your downswing, consciously shift your hips forward in an almost uncomfortable manner.

 What this will accomplish is that it will keep your hands from getting stuck behind while at the same time allow your club face to align properly with where you want it, preferably closed to swing path and open to target.

 This practice will virtually guarantee that you will eliminate any chance of the dreaded reverse pivot.
 This will also deloft the club a bit and keep you from scooping the ball high and right.

-Final Thoughts on Hitting a Draw
+Final Thoughts on How to Draw a Golf Ball

-Not only in the sense of drawing the ball, but in all aspects of your golf game.
+Not only in the sense of drawing the ball but in all aspects of your golf game.

 Being able to shape your shots instills confidence in the rest of your game.

 Drawing the ball is especially desirable because it can add distance to your driver.
 If you hit your driver farther, your approach shots will be shorter and more accurate.